MEET THE TEAM

 Mary Kate shares her home with five rescue cats (two from PMFAS) and her dog, Gordon, also from PMFAS.
 In her free time, she enjoys cooking and doing anything outside, especially going for walks with Gordon and gardening.

-Nate Lucier
+Nathan Lucier

 DOG ATTENDANT - STAFF